JakeSidSmith/abc/README.md

             ...
             'angularAbc'
             ...
-        }
+        ])

-4. An extra step compared to most Angular modules is adjusting your `gruntfile.js` to copy the views (e.g. `abc.html`) to a location where they can be loaded after your application has been built & deployed.
+4. Now we have to adjust our `gruntfile.js` to copy the views (e.g. `abc.html`) to a location where they can be loaded after your application has been built & deployed.
 In my application it looks something like this:

         copy: {
             abc: {